sbrzt/climt/README.md

     * `txt`: The output is saved as a plain text file.
     * `md`: The output is saved as a Markdown file.
 * `--outfile `(Optional): If you select any option other than `stream` as the output format, you can provide a file name for the output file.
 If not specified, the file will be named according to the format (e.g., `output.txt` or `output.md`).
-* `--focus` (Optional): This option allows you to specify the focus of the analysis.
+* `--analyze` (Optional): This option allows you to specify the focus of the analysis.
 The available choices are:
     * `text` (default): Performs a general statistical analysis on the text.
-    * `word_stats`: Performs a statistical analysis on each word in the text.
+    * `words`: Performs a statistical analysis on each word in the text.
 Also allows generating visualizations for word frequencies.
-    * `pos_stats`: Performs a statistical Part-of-Speech (PoS) analysis on the text.
+    * `pos`: Performs a statistical Part-of-Speech (PoS) analysis on the text.
 Also allows generating visualizations for PoS frequencies.
-    * `readability`: Performs a statistical readability analysis on the text.
+    * `read`: Performs a readability analysis on the text.
-    * `sentiment`: Performs a sentiment analysis on the text.
+    * `sent`: Performs a sentiment analysis on the text.

-You can provide multiple focus areas by separating them with spaces.
+You can provide multiple analysis focuses by separating them with space (e.g. `--analyze text words read`).

 ### Examples